Formalizing Learning from Language Feedback with Provable Guarantees

 \subsection{Transfer Eluder Dimension}

-To quantify information in the feedback, we utilize the verifier, introduced in Section \ref{subsec:verifier}, to propose a new complexity measure called \textit{transfer eluder dimension} based on the eluder dimension \citep{russo2013eluder}.
-At a high level, transfer eluder dimension characterizes how effectively information in the feedback reduces uncertainty about the unknown reward function.
-When it is small, a single piece of feedback carries a lot of information about the reward, which enables LLF to be much more efficient than learning from reward.
+To quantify information in the feedback, we propose a new complexity measure called \textit{transfer eluder dimension} based on the eluder dimension \citep{russo2013eluder} using the hypothesis verifier in \cref{subsec:verifier}.
+At a high level, transfer eluder dimension characterizes how effectively information in the feedback reduces uncertainty about the unknown reward.
+When it is small, a single piece of feedback carries a lot of information about the reward, which enables LLF to be more efficient than learning from reward.